antevens/letsencrypt-freeipa/README.md

 # letsencrypt-freeipa
 Scripts to automate installation, configuration and renewal of LetsEncrypt certificates on FreeIPA Servers.

+Note that these scripts assume that FreeIPA is managing the DNS servers required to authorize the issuing of certificates for the domains in question.

 The register script will modify your FreeIPA setup so that the server you run it on can apply for LetsEncrypt SSL/TLS certificates for all hostnames/principals associted with it in FreeIPA.